This spicy kimchi stew (kimchi jjigae or kimchichigae) is served bubbling hot and makes good use of leftover or older kimchi.

 - 3/4 pound beef (thinly sliced) or pork or canned tuna

 - 1 tablespoon sesame oil

 - 2 cups kimchi (the kind made with Napa cabbage), roughly chopped

 - 1/2 onion, chopped

 - 2 cloves garlic, finely chopped

-- If using beef or pork, saute in 1/2 Tbsp sesame oil in soup pot for a few minutes.
+- If using beef or pork, saute in 1/2 tablespoon sesame oil in a soup pot for a few minutes.
 If using pork, you can halve or omit the oil at this point.

-- Add kimchi to pot and stir-fry for about five minutes.
+- Add kimchi to pot and stir-fry for about 5 minutes.

-- Add remaining oil, onion, garlic, kochujang, and kochukaru, mixing to combine.
+- Add remaining oil, onion, garlic, kochujang, kochukaru, and soy sauce, mixing to combine.